sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

 The card is now enabled and can be added to SAP Work Zone pages.

 >Note: you can click on **Configure** to select a different destination for this UI5 integration card.
-As we used the same ES5 destination in this SAP BTP subaccount and also when we developed the card, this step is not required to complete this tutorial.
+As you used the same ES5 destination in this SAP BTP subaccount and also when you developed the card, this step is not required to complete this tutorial.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Configure the card settings )]

-Before we add the card to our workspace, let's configure one of the settings of the card.
+Before you add the card to your workspace, let's configure one of the settings of the card.

 1. On the `Products by Vendor Card`, click **Configure**.